-Having a destination wedding abroad in Paris or Rome or Istanbul (or really, anywhere!) can be an incredibly romantic and exciting way to start a marriage.
+Having a destination wedding abroad in Paris or Norway or Istanbul (or really, anywhere!) can be an incredibly romantic and exciting way to start a marriage.

 Although it may be unpalatable to let the formalities of the immigration system intrude upon your big day, it’s absolutely necessary.
 You must be sure that your marriage abroad counts in the eyes of the law.